carTrawler-interview/senior-devops-tech-test/README.md

 Post build completion, use this as mentioned in the  console:

+Run the pipeline and then check the link

 URL: http://ad4ee035f8df843d79165974acde1c7b-1978458333.eu-west-1.elb.amazonaws.com

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -